If you like your Christmas markets sandwiched between mighty imperial buildings, then Maria-Theresien-Platz is another must on your list.

 The market itself

-(View down from the Naturhistorisches Museum at the last market)
+(View down from the Naturhistorisches Museum)

 The setting is, of course, fantastic.
 This is Vienna at its best.

 After all that science and culture you might need a bracing drink (also available from the Christmas market).
-Or round off the evening with a concert in the gorgeous Festsaal of nearby Palais Eschenbach.
+Or round off the evening with a concert in the gorgeous Festsaal ceremonial hall of nearby Palais Eschenbach.

 As well as the two museums, the square borders the Ring boulevard, beyond which lie the giant Burgtor gates and the Hofburg palace complex.
 The square’s other side leads to the main entrance to the Museumsquartier (MQ).